nikanique/spring-rest-framework-tutorial/docs/source/Controllers.rst

 ListController
 --------------

-The `ListController` class is a generic base controller designed for use in Spring Boot applications.
+The ``ListController`` class is a generic base controller designed for use in Spring Boot applications.
 It provides a common implementation for listing records from a repository with a variety of filtering options.
-This class is particularly useful when you need to build REST APIs for managing entities where listing and filtering functionalities are required.
+This class is particularly useful when you need to build REST APIs for managing database records where listing and filtering functionalities are required.

 Overview
 ^^^^^^^^

 The `ListController` is a generic class that can be extended to handle different types of entities.
 It requires three type parameters:

-- **T**: The type of the entity (e.g., `Student`).
+- **Model**: The class type of the entity (e.g., `Student`).
-- **ID**: The type of the entity's identifier (e.g., `Long`).
+- **ID**: The type of the model's identifier (e.g., `Long`).
 - **ModelRepository**: The type of the repository (e.g., `StudentRepository`).

-This controller provides a standard way to list entities, which can be extended or customized according to specific requirements.
+This controller provides a standard way to list model's records, which can be extended or customized according to specific requirements.
 The `ListController` includes support for various filtering options to enable flexible querying.

 Example Usage
 ^^^^^^^^^^^^^
-To use the `ListController`, extend it in a controller class for a specific entity and repository.
-Below is an example of how you can extend `ListController` for managing `Student` entities.
+To use the ``ListController``, extend it in a controller class for a specific model and repository.
+Below is an example of how you can extend `ListController` for managing `Student` model.

 .. code-block:: java